kubernetes-sigs/promo-tools/README.md

 Each entry in the `renames` field is a list of image paths; all images in the list are treated as "equal".
-The only requirement is that each list must contain at least 1 item that points to a staging registry (in this case, `gcr.io/myproject-staging-area`).
+The only requirement is that each list must contain at least 1 item that points to a source registry (in this case, `gcr.io/myproject-staging-area`).

 # Install